parmidafalakshahi/Python/README.md

 # Python
-This is my python projects
+These are my python projects